rockstor/rockstor-doc/disk-power-down/disk_power_down.rst

 The following image shows both drives after having entered the **Standby** state (no disk rotation).
-Notice that in this state the **pause** icon is also disabled, since it's function is now redundant.
+Notice that in this state the **pause** icon is disabled, since it's function is now redundant.

 .. image:: hdds_in_standby.png
    :width: 100%